Full-text search

-In text retrieval, full-text search refers to techniques for searching a single computer-stored document or a collection in a full-text database.
-Full-text search is distinguished from searches based on metadata or on parts of the original texts represented in databases (such as titles, abstracts, selected sections, or bibliographical references).
+In text retrieval, full-text search refers to a set of techniques for searching a single computer-stored document or a collection in a full-text database.
+Full-text search is distinguished from searches based on metadata or on specific parts of documents, such as titles, abstracts, selected sections, or bibliographical references.

-In a full-text search, a search engine examines all of the words in every stored document as it tries to match search criteria (for example, text specified by a user).
-Full-text-searching techniques appeared in the 1960s, for example IBM STAIRS from 1969, and became common in online bibliographic databases in the 1990s.
-Many websites and application programs (such as word processing software) provide full-text-search capabilities.
-Some web search engines, such as the former AltaVista, employ full-text-search techniques, while others index only a portion of the web pages examined by their indexing systems.
+In a full-text search, a search engine examines the words in stored documents to find matches for user queries.
+Full-text-search techniques began to appear in the 1960s (for example, IBM STAIRS in 1969), and became common in online bibliographic databases during the 1990s.
+Many websites and application programs, including word processors, implement full-text search functionality.
+Some web search engines, such as the former AltaVista, indexed the full text of web pages, while others indexed only selected portions of pages.

 Indexing

-When dealing with a small number of documents, it is possible for the full-text-search engine to directly scan the contents of the documents with each query, a strategy called "serial scanning".
-This is what some tools, such as grep, do when searching.
+When dealing with a small number of documents, a full-text-search engine can scan the contents of each document directly for every query, a strategy known as "serial scanning."
+Some tools, such as grep, operate in this way.

-However, when the number of documents to search is potentially large, or the quantity of search queries to perform is substantial, the problem of full-text search is often divided into two tasks: indexing and searching.
-The indexing stage will scan the text of all the documents and build a list of search terms (often called an index, but more correctly named a concordance).
-In the search stage, when performing a specific query, only the index is referenced, rather than the text of the original documents.
+When the number of documents or queries is large, full-text search is typically divided into two tasks: indexing and searching.
+During indexing, the engine scans all documents and builds a list of search terms, often called an index, or more precisely, a concordance.
+During the search stage, queries are performed against the index rather than the original documents.

-The indexer will make an entry in the index for each term or word found in a document, and possibly note its relative position within the document.
-Usually the indexer will ignore stop words (such as "the" and "and") that are both common and insufficiently meaningful to be useful in searching.
-Some indexers also employ language-specific stemming on the words being indexed.
-For example, the words "drives", "drove", and "driven" will be recorded in the index under the single concept word "drive".
+The indexer records each term found in a document and may note its position within the text.
+Common words, known as stop words (for instance, "the" or "and"), are omitted because they add little value to search results.
+Some indexers also perform stemming, which reduces words to their base form; for example, "drives", "drove", and "driven" may all be indexed under the concept word "drive."